Cholesbury: Governance

 The manorial rights originating from the 12th century, which have continued to be held jointly with Hawridge since the 17th century no longer control village life.
 Hawridge and Cholesbury Commons Preservation Society manage the Commons, which is still owned by a Lord of the Manor.
 The church vestry has been succeeded by the parochial church council focusing on church affairs and its responsibilities for the village ceded to the parish council.

 Cholesbury is one of four 'Hilltop Villages', the others being Hawridge, St Leonards and Buckland Common.
 Prior to 1934 Cholesbury had been a separate parish and part of Aylesbury Rural District.
-From 1934 it came together with the other villages to form the new civil parish of Cholesbury-cum-St Leonards and was also transferred to Amersham Rural District.
+On 1 April 1934 it came together with the other villages to form the new civil parish of Cholesbury-cum-St Leonards and was also transferred to Amersham Rural District.
 As part of the 1974 Local Government reorganisation the rural district was succeeded by Chiltern District.

 Education

 Until the opening of the National School in Hawridge in 1874 education was provided in the village by a straw plaiting school also mentioned in a Select committee report of 1819.
 (Hay and Hay 1994) Children between the ages of 5 and 11 attend Hawridge and Cholesbury Church of England School in nearby Hawridge.
 A private nursery school is based at Cholesbury Village Hall.

 The catchment area secondary schools are:- Chiltern Hills Academy and Chesham Grammar School in Chesham, Dr Challoner's Grammar School for boys in Amersham and – Dr Challoner's High School for girls in Little Chalfont.